-The DXF (Drawing Exchange Format or Drawing Interchange(X) Format) is among the most common formats for CAD and CAM packages.
-It is universally supported in 2D and 3D CAD software.
-But, it is only widely used as an interoperability tool to share models/drawings across incompatible CAD programs.
+The DXF (Drawing Interchange(X) Format) is among the most common formats for CAD and CAM packages.
+While it can represent 3D wireframes, the format is predominantly used for 2D applications in practice.
+Its main role is serving as an interoperability tool to share models and drawings across incompatible CAD programs.
 Being a vector system, it reproduces precisely, without the degradation that is common in some formats.

 This universal interoperability means that virtually any 2D and 3D CAD viewer, file converter, design package, or CAM machine can handle input data in DXF format and produce a precise interpretation of the original.
 It is in CAM (Computer Aided Manufacturing) tools that DXF matters most.
 Many CNC tools use DXF directly to generate the G-code they require as machine instructions.